Conjunctivitis is also known as pink eye.

 - Allergic conjunctivitis: caused by eye irritants such as pollen, dust and certain pets such as cats and dogs.

-Viral conjunctivitis: the eyes are watery and itchy and possibly sensitive to light.
+Viral conjunctivitis: your eyes are watery and itchy and possibly sensitive to light.
 This version of the condition can be passed by coughing and sneezing.

 Bacterial conjunctivitis: If a sufferer has bacterial conjunctivitis, a sticky greeny-yellowy discharge will be present in the corner of the eye.
 On occasions, the discharge can stick the eyelids together on waking.
 This version of the condition can be spread through direct contact with infected hands or objects that have been in contact with the eye.